numfocus/gsoc/README.md

 # Google Summer of Code 2015

-[Software Carpentry Foundation][SCF] suggest [NumFOCUS][NumFOCUS]
-to apply to be a (umbrella) mentoring organization for [Google Summer of Code 2015][GSoC].
-Since NumFOCUS accept to apply,
-Software Carpentry Foundation will help handle the application.

-This Git repository store all the related information about NumFOCUS' Google Summer of Code 2015 application.
+[NumFOCUS][NumFOCUS] is an (umbrella) mentoring organization for [Google Summer of Code 2015][GSoC].
+This Git repository stores all the related information about NumFOCUS' Google Summer of Code 2015 program.

+## Students and Mentors

-Read [this document][CONTRIBUTING] to know how you can contribute and also check our [ideas list][IL].
+Read [this document][CONTRIBUTING] to know how you can apply for the program and also check our [ideas list][IL].
+For any questions please open an issue in our [issue tracker][issues].

-**Please DON'T email discuss@lists.software-carpentry.org.**
-For any questions use https://github.com/swcarpentry/gsoc2015/issues.

 ## Organizations Confirmed Under NumFOCUS Umbrella